-This attribute is common to all the upland habitats listed as Qualifying Interests for Boleybrack Mountain SAC.
 Disturbance can include hoof marks, wallows, human foot prints, vehicle and machinery tracks.
 Excessive disturbance can result in loss of characteristic species and presage erosion for heaths and peatlands.
-The target for each habitat is set at there being less than 10% disturbed ground.
+The target is set at there being less than 10% disturbed ground.